2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 The SSW shall:

-1. Follow procedures and practice guidelines outlined in SOP 2.10 Initiating the Report and SOP 2.11 Investigation Protocol and follow any initiation timeframes set forth by CI staff or the on-call FSOS.
+1. Follow procedures and practice guidelines outlined in SOP 2.10 Initiating the Report, SOP 2.11 Investigation Protocol, and SOP 2.13 Structured Decision Making Safety and Risk Assessments, and follow any initiation timeframes set forth by CI staff or the on-call FSOS.
 Investigative services shall also include:

 1. Engagement with law enforcement for joint investigation;